inab/Scientific_Barplot/README.md

 NPM Package `@inb/oeb-chart-barplot` published to: https://www.npmjs.com/package/@inb/oeb-chart-barplot

 ## Input
-The visualizer uses as input the results of one challenge stored in the OpenEBench database in the format of the official [Benchmarking Data Model](https://github.com/inab/benchmarking-data-model) - [OpenEBench Scientific API](https://openebench.bsc.es/sciapi/) is used to access the database by using the following query:
+The visualizer uses as input the results of one challenge stored in the OpenEBench database in the format of the official [Benchmarking Data Model](https://github.com/inab/benchmarking-data-model).

+Per default it consumes the [OpenEBench Sci-API](https://openebench.bsc.es/sciapi/) (deprecated).

+It is also able to consume the new API [OpenEBench API Scientific](https://dev-openebench.bsc.es/api/scientific/).
+The API can be set by supplying the following attribute: `data-api-url="{{ API_URL }}"`

+The API is used to access the database by using the following query:
 ```
 getDatasets(datasetFilters:{challenge_id: $challenge_id, type:"assessment"}) {
                             _id